ottlinger/game-kaiser-java/README.md

 ## Introduction

 The game basically starts with a fixed population and land size.
-Each round generates a hravest and you will be prompted to sell/buy/transform the harvest and the next round is about to begin.
+Each round generates a harvest and you will be prompted to sell/buy/transform the harvest and the next round is about to begin.